moritzWa/critical-rationalism-index/README.md

 ## How to contribute

-1. Click [this link](https://github.com/moritzWa/critical-rationalism-index/blob/master/src/page-content/data.ts) to navigate to the data.ts file with the content.
+1. Click [this link](https://github.com/moritzWa/critical-rationalism-index/blob/master/src/page-content/data.ts) to navigate to the data.ts or [this link](https://github.com/moritzWa/critical-rationalism-index/blob/master/src/page-content/concepts.ts) to navigate to the concepts file.
 2. Click on Edit in the top right of the file view (you need a GitHub account for this). ![image](https://user-images.githubusercontent.com/42035131/196940700-7255ed02-d835-43e0-8de6-4830e4124ad7.png)

 3. add your resource to the lists using the JS/TS object literal syntax.